essentialkaos/kaos-repo/README.md

 Security is our first priority.
 We can't keep an outdated package in our repository for a long time.
 If a package spec were not updated for the several latest releases (_especially with known vulnerabilities_) of software, it would be deleted from the repository.

+We keep at least the last 5 minor versions (_with all releases_) of each package.
+In some cases (_e.g. programming languages_) we keep more versions of packages.
+If a version has a critical security vulnerability it may be removed from the repository at any time.

 ### End-of-Support Schedule

 | EL version | Updates     | Repository removal |